sbmlteam/sbmlteam.github.io/site/content/software/libsbml/_index.md

 ## Community and help

+If you use libSBML in your software, we encourage you to join the [sbml-discuss@googlegroups.com](https://groups.google.com/g/sbml-discuss) mailing list and web forum, where you can ask questions and discuss the development, use, and interoperability of SBML and software that supports SBML.

-There is a mailing list and web forum, [libsbml-development@googlegroups.com](https://groups.google.com/forum/#!forum/libsbml-development), devoted to discussions about LIBSBML.
+There is a also list/forum devoted to discussions about LIBSBML: [libsbml-development@googlegroups.com](https://groups.google.com/forum/#!forum/libsbml-development).
 If you're using LIBSBML or interested in learning more, feel free to join the group!

 You can also reach the main developers directly via email at [libsbml-team@googlegroups.com](libsbml-team@googlegroups.com).

-We welcome contributions from anyone interested.
-It is especially useful to receive patches to enable building libSBML on operating systems or compilers that our outside our test matrix.
-The best way to submit a patch is via our [Sourceforge Tracker](https://sourceforge.net/p/sbml/libsbml/) as this provides a transparent record.
-However, we are also happy to accept patches via [email](mailto:libsbml-team@googlegroups.com).

 ## Funding acknowledgments